 Skip the middleman

 Hopefully, you were able to get your dock back in working order.
 If not, I wish you all the best and I hope that everything will come to a quick and simple resolution.
+You can always contact Nintendo to get assistance with the issue.

 We may earn a commission for purchases using our links.
 Learn more.